georgeoffley/GraphicsPortfolio/README.md

 ### Coding Projects
 - [OpenGlWindowColor](https://github.com/georgeoffley/OpenGlWindowColor) - A simple window with a custom color using C++ and OpenGL
 - [OpenGL-Triangle](https://github.com/georgeoffley/OpenGL-Triangle) - A simple triangle in OpenGL
+- [OpenGL - Circle](https://github.com/georgeoffley/Circle) - A Simple kind of circle in OpenGL

 ---
 ### Art Projects